 (1) The county legislative authority of each county shall hold regular meetings at the county seat or at a location designated in accordance with subsection (2) or (3) of this section to transact any business required or permitted by law.

 (2)(a) Any two or more county legislative authorities may hold a joint regular meeting solely in the county seat of a participating county if the agenda item or items relate to actions or considerations of mutual interest or concern to the participating legislative authorities.

-(c) Sent via electronic transmission to any resident of the county who has chosen to receive the notice required under this section at an electronic mail [email] address.
+(iii) Sent via electronic transmission to any resident of the county who has chosen to receive the notice required under this section at an email address.